 Most forward contracts are for one year.
 But some banks also offer extended tenure contracts.
 These contracts can be for any volume of foreign currency, tailormade to meet the needs of the parties involved in the deal.

-Futures contracts are similar to the forward contracts, where the deal is settled at a future date on a fixed upon rate.
+Futures contracts are also like forward contracts, where the deal is settled at a future date on a fixed upon rate.
 These contracts are traded in the commodity market and used by traders to invest in foreign currencies.

 Forex trading: a real-life example

-Shorting allowed the trader to earn $ 112,000.
-When Euro depreciates the traders has to pay only $110,000 to repurchase the currency, thus striking a profit of $2000.
-He would have made a loss if the price of Euro increased.
+Shorting is a process of selling and repurchasing an asset when the price drops, often a common practice in the currency market.
+In the above example, shorting will allow trader to earn $ 112,000 from the transaction.
+When Euro depreciates, the trader will pay only $110,000 to repurchase the currency, thus striking a profit of $2000.
+But the trader would have incurred loss if the value of Euro appreciated.

-To summerise it all, the forex market is highly volatile and liquid, where international currencies traded for profit.
+The forex market is highly volatile and liquid to summerise it all, where international currencies traded for profit.
 It is good to have a fair idea about the global currency market since it has a significant influence on the domestic market as well.
-Typically, currency traders deal on one of two pairs of currency and follow the pairs through different markets for profit opportunities.
+Typically, currency traders deal on one or two pairs of currencies and follow the pairs through different markets for profit opportunities.